kquirapas/kquirapas/README.md

 #### Fun facts

-> Neo(VIM) is life
+> Neo(VIM) is life (Thank you Neovim team!)

+#### Guiding Principles

-> I'd rather be the stupidest person in the room.
-It's an indicator that I'm in the right place for growth and learning.
+> I'd rather be the stupid one in the room.
+I can be certain that I'll come out wiser.

+> Easy money sounds nice, but I'd rather have wealth-building as a part of my being and not just a function of luck.

+> I can learn anything.
+I can master anything.
+I just have to give it enough time and effort.

+> Wide in perspective but deep in skill.